 Ingredients

-Rice - the recipe calls for cooked rice.
+The recipe calls for cooked rice.
 If you're like me, maybe you make a large batch of rice on Sundays so it's available during the week for recipes like this.
+If you don't have cooked rice on hand, you can start the rice first, and it will be done just in time to assemble the bowls.

 Time saving tip!
 You can also find shelf-stable pouches of cooked rice in most grocery stores.
 These can be a real life-saver when there's no time to cook a grain.

-Cheese - I also garnished the bowls with this creamy Oil-Free Vegan Queso Fresco, which needs to be made in advance.
+I also garnished the bowls with this creamy Oil-Free Vegan Queso Fresco, which needs to be made in advance.
 Other options are to use store-bought vegan cheese, or make a quick homemade cheese sauce like this Oil-Free Vegan Queso or this No-Cook Cheese Sauce.

 Or just skip the cheese altogether.
 Honestly, with both avocado and olives in the bowl, it's not like you even need cheese!